 If you want to learn Norwegian fast, consider taking an online course.
 It is not impossible to learn Norwegian without taking any classes, but it will be a slow process.
 An online Norwegian course gives you a structured learning environment and a clearly defined progression path.

 Online Norwegian courses are much more flexible and affordable than traditional classroom Norwegian courses.
-The most significant advantage is their flexibility.
+The most significant advantage is flexibility.
 You can choose when do you want to attend the Norwegian lessons and how much time do you want to spend.
 You can take Norwegian lessons from home or use your commuting time for practicing vocabulary or taking quizzes.
 The lessons are available no matter where you are.
 Check out our online Norwegian courses here.

 15. Make Norwegian a part of your routine.
 Make it a lifestyle.